Oshoala scores to lift first silverware with Barcelona | Goal.com

 ⚽️ @AsisatOshoala (24’), @mariona8co (31’)#ForçaBarça #CopaCat pic.twitter.com/bful5oFLsa

-The result means Oshoala has finally won her first trophy with the Liga Iberdrola outfit, scoring nine goals in six games for Cortes' side this season.
+The result means Oshoala has finally won her first trophy with the Liga Iberdrola outfit, scoring nine goals in six games for Cortes' side this season and 17 in 17 overall.

 After the match, she is expected to join the Nigeria women's team for the Tokyo Olympic Games qualifier clash with Algeria on Monday.